It's the Ben-Hur of dog events. In line with the Year of the Dog, The Big Dog Walk With Lots of Dogs is back for its third year.

 There will also be plenty of offerings and activities for humans like food trucks, coffee and stalls from local pet industry brands and services.
 But most importantly, there will be dogs.
 Lots and lots of dogs.

-The Auckland edition of The Big Dog Walk With Lots of Dogs Sponsored by Pet Connect will take place in Waiatarua Reserve on 28 April.
+After postponing the first event, the Auckland edition of The Big Dog Walk With Lots of Dogs Sponsored by Pet Connect will now take place in Waiatarua Reserve on 12 May.